pravinsargar05/Speech_Recognition_Assistant-Python-/README.md

 - Wikipedia API: Used by the wikipedia library to retrieve summaries and information from Wikipedia.
 - Google SMTP API: The smtplib library uses this to log in to and send emails from your Gmail account.
 - Pywhatkit/WhatsApp Web API: pywhatkit automates the process of sending messages through WhatsApp Web's interface, which interacts with its underlying API.

+## Conclusion
+The project successfully built a modular Python voice assistant.
+It effectively uses speech recognition, integrates with REST APIs, and is built with Object-Oriented Design (OOD).
+The code demonstrates strong software engineering practices through the use of reusable modules, logging, and unit tests, making it a robust and scalable application.